gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 {{< speaker_note >}}

 * Here we zoom in on the data in port driver buffer
-* Which likely doesn't tell you anything but you can see there are is a 100 meg of data to be transferred
+* Which likely doesn't tell you anything but it is a very important buffer
-* Remember our old friend Management plugin?
-Since the API has to collect metrics from all nodes
-* It actually relies on the same Erlang infrastructure to request and receive metrics that RabbitMQ uses for queue mirroring and other things
-* This means that if, for example, the Management plugin requests metrics from another node
-* it won't get an answer until all that data that was already in the buffer is transferred
+* Anything that needs to be transmitted between node, is added to this buffer
-* This is another case where the Management plugin fails to deliver the insights you need, exactly when you need them
+* This is actually explains why the Management plugin is slow in a busy cluster
+* **So we have RabbitMQ and Erlang metrics.
+Do we need anything else?
+Yes!**

 {{< /speaker_note >}}